American Pigeon Museum & Library

 The American Pigeon Museum & Library (APM&L) in Oklahoma City, Oklahoma, documents the history of pigeons and their domestication in the United States, with emphasis on the usage of homing pigeons during World War I and World War II.
 Founded as the American Homing Pigeon Institute (AHPI) in 1973, the current museum opened in 1993 and focused on pigeon racing but later expanded to its current scope.

 History

 The American Homing Pigeon Institute was founded in 1973 in Wichita, Kansas, and focused on homing pigeons and the history of pigeon racing.
 Later, the museum expanded to include the total history of pigeon domestication.

-In 1993, the AHPI purchased a 10 acre plot of land at 2308 Northeast 63rd Sreet and repurposed the existing buildings on the site to host the museum, library, aviary, and exhibition space, naming it the Pigeon Center of the Americas.
+In 1993, the AHPI purchased a 10 acre plot of land at 2308 Northeast 63rd Street and repurposed the existing buildings on the site to host the museum, library, aviary, and exhibition space, naming it the Pigeon Center of the Americas.
 The site was dedicated on March 27.
 In 2013, a new museum building was built next to the old one.
 The museum reopened to the public on June 13, 2014.